TYPE DESIGN INFORMATION PAGE last updated on Sun Apr 20 21:24:46 EDT 2014

 John designed the art deco sans face Hamptons BF, and another art deco headline face, Take Two BF.

 In 2006, he published the 12-style family Blackletter Sans and the exquisite poster semi-Greek simulation art deco face Abstrak BF (modeled after a 1934 ATF font by Robert Foster called Abstract).

-In 2007, he surprises with the 1920s poster font Michelle BF, the hand-printed Brandy BF, its follow-up Johnny Script BF (2008), the quirky Freaky Frog BF, the dot matrix experimental font Subliminal BF, the frizzy Glow Gothic BF (2007), and the gorgeous swashy 3-style blackletter family Black Swan BF (2007).
+In 2007, he surprises with the 1920s poster font Michelle BF, the hand-printed Brandy BF, its follow-up Johnny Script BF (2008), the quirky Freaky Frog BF, the dot matrix halftone effect font Subliminal BF, the frizzy Glow Gothic BF (2007), and the gorgeous swashy 3-style blackletter family Black Swan BF (2007).

 His 2008 faces: Jacky Sue BF (based on the hand of Jackie Geerlings), SoHo Nights BF, Hamburger Font BF (a rounded fat face), and the art deco sans serif faces Sidewalk Cafe BF (2008) and Hamptons BF (2 weights).

 Emerge BF (2009) is a flare serif inspired by Admiral, c.1900, from the Keystone Type Foundry.
 Freedom Writer BF (2009) is a connected handwriting script face.

 Danielle BF (2010) is handprinted, based on the hand of Danielle Paradis.
 Factor BF (2010) is an electronic / futuristic / techno face.
 FingerSpeller BF (1994) is an American sign language typeface.
 Retroscript BF (2010) and Capistrano BF (2010) are beautiful connected scripts.